thalissa/swn/README.md

 * Cleaned up documentation around the files and learned I use the word "various" too much.
 * Fixed item sheets so that they properly prepare and update data again, and fixed a styling edit.
 * Removed attributes section from item sheets; appropriate fields will be added later.

-#### 0.1.10 (Fix The Broken Things Update)
-* Update 0.1.8 and 0.1.9 were accidentally merged at the same time, so if you're looking for separate commits between them, now you know why the one for 0.1.8 is missing!
-* When rolling a skill, an attribute dialogue comes up that the player can select from.
-* Rolls will now show the modifiers used in the flavourtext section.
-Plan to tweak how this is displayed later, but this is good for now.

 For additional changelog notes, see [CHANGELOG.md](https://github.com/thalissa/swn/blob/main/CHANGELOG.md)